 To calculate the expected marginal gain, we also need to define the probability of receiving an observation.
-We present it here, and show the derivation in Section VII.
+We present it here, and show the derivation in the extended paper3.
 Intuitively, this will be proportional to how much probability mass agrees with the observation.
 Let \mathbb{O}a be the set of all possible observations for action a: